Edward C Mc Cormick

 I would like to especially thank my many great friends for all your support through the years since I became a ham in 1968.
 I won't try to name them all because there are so many.

 I also operate a public resource available via the Internet.
-A CW Skimmer server covering the entire CW portion of 7 bands simultaneously (160M-10M).
-If you're interested in the CW I can hear at my QTH and would like to link your logging program directly you may connect to w4ax.com port 44000with your logging telnet application.
+A CW and RTTY Skimmer server covering the entire CW and RTTY portions of 8bands simultaneously (160M-10M).
+If you're interested in the CW/RTTY I can hear at my QTH and would like to link your logging program directly you may connect to w4ax.com port 44000with your logging telnet application.
 I also send this data to the Reverse Beacon Network at http://www.reversebeacon.net.

 Mack de W4AX